 - International Hotel and Tourism Management (MSc)

 - International Hospitality, Events and Tourism Management (MSc)

-- The impact of digitalisation to tourism identity
+- The impact of digitalisation on tourism identity

 - Financial implication on hospitality and tourism policy development

-Her other research interests are around financial management in the context of Hospitality and Tourism, graduate development and employability, especially in terms of graduates’ career development in finance related jobs in hospitality industry and pedagogical research on how to stimulate and embed creativity in teaching and learning finance modules in the HE.
+- Graduate development and graduate employability, especially in terms of graduates’ career development in finance-related jobs in hospitality industry and pedagogical research on how to stimulate and embed creativity in teaching and learning finance modules in the HE

 Rachel is collaborating with a wide range of stakeholders in the industry from China, Malaysia, Thailand, the US and the UK.
 One of the primary impact goal of her research is to assist the digitalisation of information provision and operation for hospitality and tourism organisations, especially the SEMs.